-- Contraction of eligibility, including homeless status; - Written intake record including intake interviews and records of services provided; - Appropriate and successful referral to other programs in cases where the program was not able to accommodate a program participant; - IHSP and documentation of progress made on the IHSP; - USHS Severe Service Needs Assessment (Heads of Household only), if eligible for PSH via USHS; - Occumentation that confirms the data that was entered into HMIS, including income and assets at entry and exit; and
+Contraction of eligibility, including homeless status.

-- Service Restriction documentation (if applicable). - \langle $\;$ Photos of a document are acceptable if a copy cannot be obtained
+- 〈 Written intake record including intake interviews and records of services provided. - Appropriate and successful referral to other programs in cases where the program was not able to accommodate a program participant. - (IHSP and documentation of progress made on the IHSP. - VISHS Severe Service Needs Assessment (Heads of Household only), if eligible for PSH via USHS. - Constant Constant - Service Restriction documentation (if applicable). - A Photos of a document are acceptable if a copy cannot be obtained.